PrinceVictor/LWSNet/README.md

-# An End-To-End Light-Weighted Muilt-Stage Stereo Matching Network(飞浆/PaddlePaddle Version)
+# An End-To-End Light-Weight Muilt-Stage Stereo Matching Network[飞浆/PaddlePaddle Version]

 This repository is the code(PaddlePaddle version) of Our works **LWSNet** in C4-AI Match for Team Stereo Free(双目纵横)